 The 10 Best Coastal Walks in Sydney

-Whether you’re training for the 30-55km Wild Women On Top Sydney Coastrek this March or simply want to cleanse your lungs and stretch your legs, here is a guide to some spectacular micro-adventures.
+Whether you’re training for the 30 km or 60 km Wild Women On Top Coastrek or simply want to cleanse your lungs and stretch your legs, here is a guide to some spectacular micro-adventures.

 Schedule a weekend date with a friend, pack some snacks and a camera, or plan a rewarding lunch stop in between.
 Lace up your walking shoes, rub in that sunscreen and let’s go!